OasisDigital/angular-aot-es2015-rollup/README.md

 competing tools, and written in (horrors!)
 Java.
 It is robust, proven, performant.

-#### Why not the Closure Compiler JavaScript editio?n
+#### Why not the Closure Compiler JavaScript edition?

-I tried this first, as would avoid a Java dependency.
+I tried this first, as i twould avoid a Java dependency.
 Unfortunately, there appears to be a limitation or bug which makes it unable to process the FESM bundles provided by the Angular project.
 Those files contain a Unicode character U+0275, rejected by Closure-Compiler-in-JavaScript JavaScript as "not a valid identifier start char".